 To perform his or her duties during his or her temporary absence or disability, the Manager may, with the consent of the Board, designate by letter filed with the Town Clerk a qualified administrative officer of the Town.
 In the event of the failure of the Manager to make such designation, the Board may by resolution appoint any officer of the Town to perform the duties of the Manager until he or she shall return or his or her disability shall cease.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

 § 147-7.6.
 Powers and duties

-(1) The Manager shall attend all meetings of the Selectboard, except when his or her removal is being considered, and keep it informed of the financial condition and future needs of the Town and shall make such reports as may be required by law, this article, or ordinance, or may be requested by the Selectboard.
+(1) The Manager shall attend all meetings of the Selectboard, except when his or her removal is being considered, and keep it informed of the financial condition and future needs of the Town and shall make such reports as may be required by law, this article, or ordinance or may be requested by the Selectboard.
 The Manager shall make such other reports and recommendations as he or she may deem advisable.
-The Manager shall perform such other duties as may be prescribed by this chapter or required of him or her by law, ordinance, or resolution of the Selectboard not inconsistent with this chapter.
+The Manager shall perform such other duties as may be prescribed by this charter or required of him or her by law, ordinance, or resolution of the Selectboard not inconsistent with this charter.

 (2) The Manager shall be an ex-officio member of all boards or commissions appointed by the Selectboard except the Development Review Board, but may not vote.

 (3) The Manager shall prepare the annual budget and submit it to the Selectboard and be responsible for its administration after adoption.

 (4) The Manager shall compile for general distribution at the end of each fiscal year a complete report on the finances and administrative activities of the Town for the year.